Definition of Apostrophe

 In his mental conflict before murdering King Duncan, Macbeth has a strange vision of a dagger and talks to it as if it were another person.

 Jane Taylor uses apostrophe in the well-known nursery rhyme “The Star”:

 How I wonder what you are.

 Up above the world so high,

 Like a diamond in the sky.”

-In the above nursery rhyme, a child addresses a star which is an imaginary idea and hence is a classical example of apostrophe.
+In the above nursery rhyme, a child addresses a star (an imaginary idea).
+Hence, this is a classic example of apostrophe.

 “Oh!
 Stars and clouds and winds, ye are all about to mock me; if ye really pity me, crush sensation and memory; let me become as nought; but if not, depart, depart, and leave me in darkness.”